ebridges/rds-photo-supreme-catalog/README.md

 Creates and configures a VPC to hold an RDS instance.

+### To Do

+* Fix the issue (below) with RDS not being marked as publicly accessible.
+Without this, the script will only be able to set up the network for you only (which is still somewhat useful).
+* Include the [configuration tuning parameters](http://www.idimager.com/Trial/QuickInstall-PostgreSQL9-PhotoSupreme.pdf) as part of the setup.
+* Apply the schema creation scripts.

 ### Caveats

 * RDS instance is not marked as public.
 Since AWS does not provide a way to change this property after the instance has been created it needs to be dropped and recreated.
 More info: